stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="application-create"></a>
 ### Create an Application (aka Register an Application with Stormpath)

-For an application to communicate with Stormpath, you must register it first with Stormpath.
+For an application to communicate with Stormpath, you must first register it first with Stormpath.

-You register an application with Stormpath by creating a new `application` resource.
+You register an application with Stormpath by simply creating a new `Application` resource.
 This is performed by submitting creation request on the `Application` class or on the `Tenant` instance.
 This will create a new `Application` instance within the caller's tenant.

 When you submit creation request, at least the `name` attribute must be specified, and it must be unique compared to all other applications in your tenant.
 The `description` and `status` attributes are optional.